-Option D: Administrative Leave: Administrative Leave involves the temporary withdrawal of all responsibilities and privileges Administrative leave would be invoked for reasons including, but not limited to, severe violations of the APA Code of Ethics, when imminent physical or psychological harm to a client is a major factor, failure to respond to deficits identified in a remediation plan, significant failure to meet administrative requirements of the program (e.g., attendance, documentation), failure to respond to supervision, difficulties with professionalism, and/or when the Intern is unable to complete the training due to physical, mental, or emotional illness.
-When specific interventions do not rectify the problematic performance after a reasonable period, and the Intern seems unable to alter her/his performance, the Director of Training will convene a Review Committee within 24 hours.
+Option D: Administrative Leave: Administrative Leave involves the temporary withdrawal of all responsibilities and privileges in the agency for a specified period.
+Administrative leave would be invoked in cases of severe violations of the APA Code of Ethics, or when imminent physical or psychological harm to a client is a major factor, or when the intern is unable to remain in the internship due to physical, mental, or emotional illness.
+When specific interventions do not rectify the problematic performance after a reasonable period, and the intern seems unable to alter her/his performance, the Director of Training will convene a Review Committee.
 The Review Committee is comprised of two members of the Internship Program's training staff who do not individually supervise the intern and one other administrator or clinical staff member of The Help Group.
 The Review Committee will discuss the possibility of administrative leave from the Training Program and agency.
 The Committee will make their determination and provide their final suggestion to the Executive Director and/or the Senior Risk Management Officer, who will make the final decision.
 When an intern has been placed on Administrative Leave, the Director of Training will communicate within 24 hours to the intern and to the intern's Director of Clinical Training of their graduate school that the intern is on Administrative Leave.

-The intern is informed of the Administrative Leave in a written statement that includes:
+The intern is informed of the Administrative Leave in a written statement which includes:

-- The specific performance issues being displayed and the areas of competency that are a problem. - The recommendations for rectifying the problem. - The time frame for the administrative leave during which the problem is expected to be ameliorated. - The procedures to ascertain whether the problem has been appropriately rectified. •
+- The specific performance issues being displayed and the areas of competency that are a problem. - The recommendations for rectifying the problem. - The time frame for the administrative leave during which the problem is expected to be ameliorated. - The procedures to ascertain whether the problem has been appropriately rectified.

-At the end of the Administrative Leave period, 7 business days, the Review Committee will assess the Intern's capacity for effective functioning and determine when the Intern can return to work.
-If the decision is made the intern cannot return to work, the next step in Due Process could be Option E below.
+At the end of the Administrative Leave period, the Review Committee will assess the intern's capacity for effective functioning and determine when the intern can return to work.
+If the decision is made that the intern cannot return to work, the next step in Due Process could be Option E below.

 If the Probation, Suspension of Case Privileges, or Administrative Leave interferes with the successful completion of the training hours needed for completion of the internship, this will be noted in the intern's file and the intern's academic program will be informed.
-The Director of Training will inform the intern of the effects the leave will have on the intern's stipend and accrual of benefits.
+The Director of Training will inform the intern of the effects the administrative leave will have on the intern's stipend and accrual of benefits.